The Singleton

 *Drafting the writeup.
 Not compiling.*

 He pulled into the Spectrum lot.
-He still felt the work in his chest — but the work was at least, for the first time in two weeks, a problem with a shape and a plan, instead of a fog.
-He thanked Aion silently.
-He got out of the car.
+The work was still in his chest — but for the first time in two weeks it was a problem with a shape and a plan, instead of a fog with his name on it.
+He thanked Aion without saying anything and got out of the car.

 The Spectrum had been, in his twenties, one of the jewels of Orange County retail.
-An outdoor mall the size of a small university campus, an Ferris wheel at its center, a fountain choreographed to show tunes.
-His wife had liked it.
-The children had liked it better.
+An outdoor mall the size of a small university campus, a Ferris wheel at its center, a fountain choreographed to show tunes.
+Maya had liked it.
+The kids had liked it better.
 He had hated it in a specifically twenty-seven-year-old way.
-Twelve years later it was a ruin of a particular 2030 kind — outdoor mall collapse, retail bankruptcy cascade, the allocator's direct-to-home delivery subsidy having hollowed out brick-and-mortar the way email had hollowed out postcards.
+Twelve years later it was a ruin of a particular 2030 kind — outdoor-mall collapse, the retail-bankruptcy cascade, the allocator's direct-to-home delivery subsidy having hollowed out brick-and-mortar the way email had hollowed out the postcard.
 Half the storefronts were dark.
 The Ferris wheel had not turned in three years.
-The fountain had been drained and was currently a dry concrete bowl with a hand-painted sign that said SKATEBOARDERS WELCOME DO NOT SKATE ON THE COPPER.
+The fountain had been drained and was a dry concrete bowl with a hand-painted sign that said SKATEBOARDERS WELCOME DO NOT SKATE ON THE COPPER.

-Jeff passed a closed Starbucks.
+He passed a closed Starbucks.
 A closed Lululemon.
-A Hot Topic that was, for reasons he could not reconstruct, still open, with one teenage employee on their phone, earbuds in, wearing a faded band shirt for a band that had disbanded before the employee was born.
+A Hot Topic that was, for reasons he could not reconstruct, still open, one teenage employee on their phone, earbuds in, in a faded shirt for a band that had disbanded before the employee was born.
 He walked further, past a Disney Store that had become a weekend farmers-market stall, past a vacant three-bay block with a hand-lettered sign above the middle door that read:

 *ZERO-SIGNAL ZONE — please turn off your neural link and any privately-owned allocator-linked devices.
 We are not hostile.
 We are resting.*

 Below the sign, in the window of what used to be a Bath & Body Works, there were marigolds.
-Real ones.
-Arranged in small brass vases on a reclaimed kiosk table.
+Real ones, in small brass vases on a reclaimed kiosk table.

 He pushed the door.